 \subsection{Asymptotic estimator for the replica-averaged family size}

 The standard method for calculating $\rho_t$ is

-where $\mathfrak{n}_k$ (resp.\ $\mathfrak{N}_k$) is the fraction (resp.\ the number) of replicas descending from replica $k$ at $\beta_0=0$.
-As we show in App.~\ref{app:ProofImprEstRhoT}, when all $r_k$'s are i.i.d., then
+where $\mathfrak{n}_k$ (respectively, $\mathfrak{N}_k$) is the fraction (respectively, the number) of replicas descending from replica $k$ at $\beta_0=0$.
+As we show in Appendix~\ref{app:ProofImprEstRhoT}, when all $r_k$'s are i.i.d., then

 This relation is noteworthy as it means that $\rho_t$ is expected to increase by $\Delta\rho_t \equiv \sigma^2(r_k^{(i)})$ irrespective of the previous value of $\rho_t$.
 Note that the estimator resulting from Eq.~(\ref{equ:imprEstRhoT}) is only correct if all the $r_k$'s are i.i.d.
 Generally, this is not the case as replicas may be strongly correlated within their families.
-However, in the limit $\theta\rightarrow\infty$ this assumption becomes true for most of the methods discussed here and approximate for all.
-See App.~\ref{app:ProofImprEstRhoT} for more detail.
+However, in the limit $\theta\rightarrow\infty$ this assumption becomes true for most of the methods discussed here and approximately correct for all of them.
+See Appendix~\ref{app:ProofImprEstRhoT} for more detail.

 Using the law of total variance, $\sigma^2\left(r_k^{(i)}\right)$ can be expressed as